Back to Explore opera

-It all began for a practical reason – when staging particularly large-scale operas, it is not possible to fit the size of orchestra required into most of the orchestra pits Opera North usually performs in.
-However, we couldn’t let that stop us programming these epic works, so found a new way to do it, and toured to concert halls around the country.*
+It all began for a practical reason – when staging particularly large-scale operas, it’s simply not possible to fit the size of orchestra required into most of the orchestra pits where Opera North usually performs.
+However, we couldn’t let that stop us programming these epic works, so we found a new way to do it in concert halls around the country!

 “Opera North has made a grand success of its concert hall productions of some of the biggest beasts in the operatic zoo” — The Sunday Times